Harold Radford: Ownership

 Harold Radford (Coachbuilders) Limited, part of the H. R. Owen group (H. R. Owen, a member of the Swain group owned by the Provincial Traction Company Limited since October 1959), combined with the servicing and body repair operations of H. R. Owen and Swain under the name Harold Radford (Coachbuilders) Limited in March 1961.

 In September 1966, Harold Radford (Coachbuilders) Limited voluntarily entered liquidation due to its inability to meet its liabilities.
 In October 1967, a new company, Harold Radford Coachbuilders (1967) Limited, was established to continue acquiring cars.

-Currently, Radford is co-owned by Ant Anstead, Jenson Button, and Roger Behle under the company name Finest Coachbuilding Group (FCG), which is a United States limited liability company (LLC).
-The group also holds UK holdings, which FCG wholly owns.